midtown-ai/glossary/glossary/c.md

   * [Futuri Media][Futuri Media Company]: Content selection for media, such as tv and radio.
 Includes [RadioGPT]!
   * [GitHub][GitHub Company]: Code repositories with advanced features including  AI pair programming with Codex
   * [Google][Google Company]: Known for its search engine and ad-placement business model.
 Challenged by Microsoft
+  * [Got It AI](https://www.app.got-it.ai/): ELMAR LLM for the enterprise with truth checker!
   * [Hanson Robotics][Hanson Robotics Company]: Build humanoid for consumer, entertainment, service, healthcare, and research applications.
   * [Meta][Meta Company]:  Formerly known as Facebook with a strong focus on the multiverse and more recently on AI
   * [Microsoft][Microsoft Company]: One of the largest company in the world, leading changes with AI